 Ask the question, “What needs to happen at your company to maximize your success with your strategic accounts?” and you’re likely to get answers like this:

-- The leaders at the account need to know about the value we can bring them besides what we’re doing for them right now.
+- Account managers need to know about the value we can bring them besides what we’re doing for them right now.

 - We need to penetrate different divisions of the accounts.